Weimax Wines & Spirits

 Another grape we've enjoyed from Calabria is Magliocco.
 This variety had been thought to be Gaglioppo, but recent studies indicate it is not the same and it's a completely different variety entirely.
 The Librandi family says this variety is ancient, dating back to Roman and Greek times.
 They've been dabbling with Magliocco for a number of years and in this past decade have been making some remarkably good wine of this grape.

 The wine takes the name "Magno Megonio," a Roman army leader who left his footprint in the Val di Neto area south of Cirò.
-We were knocked out by the 2001 and did not find the 2003 to be as enticing.
-However, the 2005 and 2006 vintages are quite good.
-I do not know when these will arrive in our market, but I tasted both vintages and found them to be very good.
+Early vintages of this were quite promising...but I've not tasted a new one...

 We can special order the Gravello and Duca San Felice wines for you...Maybe some of their other offerings, too.
 Please inquire.